 Late assignments will not be accepted after the set has been graded and

 Observing: We will go out to the observatory and use the telescopes

 at least once (if possible) during the semester.
 These sessions are

 obviously dependent on the weather, so their times will be announced in class.

 Observing session times are usually just after dark.
 Be sure that you do get

 to an observing session as soon as possible; potential cloudy weather makes

 putting it off rather risky.
-NOTE: Bring your lab book to the observing
+NOTE: Bring an observing data page to the observing

-session - you will need the printed observing data page in the back to record
+session - you will need it to record

 your observations.
 All observing exercises are to be turned in at the